 Hibbing Historical Society Museum is where you can learn about the town’s origins as a hardy, viable mining industry.
 Various interesting displays will help you understand more about the subsequent move and the people who helped form the town.

 Hibbing Historical Society Museum is a treasure trove of history from the region.
-From permanent to temporary exhibits that explain the architecture, to the business interests of the community and the people who’ve resided there throughout the years.
+From permanent to temporary exhibits that explain the architecture to the community’s business interests and the people who’ve resided there throughout the years.

 There are remains of the foundations of the old homes where they once stood in place and signs with informative descriptions telling the history of the relocated buildings.
 The old historic site of Hibbing is now home to a model airplane field and the Hull Rust Mine.

 The museum exhibits tell the town’s story in the memorial building.
 Its logging and mining pictorials demonstrate the operations and functions of the tools and how they were used in mining and logging.

 For more reference, you can look at their 5-foot by 8-foot scale models of the town of historical Hibbing as it looked in 1893 when it was incorporated.
-There is also another 8 feet by 16-foot model from 1913 accompanied by a 10-minute audiovisual narration.
+A 10-minute audiovisual narration accompanies another 8-foot by 16-foot model from 1913.

 The narrative depicts the growth of the town.
-It will help you understand why Hibbing was forced to move to adjust to the demands set forth by the discovery of rich iron ore deposits that were abundant just below the town.
+It will help you understand why Hibbing was forced to move to adjust to the demands set forth by the discovery of abundant rich iron ore deposits just below the town.

 If you are an outdoor enthusiast like me and love the lakes, running, fishing, and hunting, then Hibbing is a great place to consider.
-Depending on the season and date, you could even be lucky enough to enjoy street dances and sidewalk sales that bring the community together in these fun family-centered activities.
+Depending on the season and date, you could even be lucky to enjoy street dances and sidewalk sales that unite the community in these fun, family-centered activities.